top of page

 Yes

-In general, Genki Traveler is more akin to the medical cover offered by traditional travel insurance, while Genki Native is more aligned with international medical insurance.
+In simple terms, Genki Traveler is more akin to the medical coverage offered by traditional travel insurance, while Genki Native is more aligned with comprehensive international medical insurance.

 Why Genki appeals to cruisers specifically

-Many cruisers are comfortable paying out of pocket for minor illnesses, dental visits, or basic diagnostics, especially in regions where healthcare is affordable.
-The real risk lies in events like broken bones, serious infections, or anything requiring hospitalization or evacuation to higher-quality facilities.
+Many cruisers, myself included, are comfortable paying out of pocket for minor illnesses, dental visits, or basic diagnostics, especially in regions where healthcare is affordable.
+The risk lies in serious events like critical illness, injury, infections, or anything requiring hospitalization or evacuation.

-Genki Traveler sits at a price range that is more affordable that some of the other international healthcare options, with Genki Native being comparative in both coverage and price.
+Genki Traveler sits at a more affordable price range than some of the other international healthcare options, while Genki Native is comparative in both coverage and price.
 To give you a rough idea, here's the cost for a 45 year old on each plan:

 Region